danb35/myDewControllerPro-PCB/README.md

 # Ordering
 I don't sell these boards; you can have them made by any PCB fab you choose.
 To do so, simply download Gerber/myDewControllerPro.zip from this repo, upload it to your fab of choice, and have at it.
 If you don't have a fab of choice, consider the two linked below, in which I have no financial interest (i.e., I'm not an affiliate, partner, or anything else; I don't make anything from your purchase of these boards--I'm just a customer of both services).

+To order from JLCPCB, or most other PCB fabs, download the .zip file from the `Gerbers` directory.
+You can then upload it to your preferred vendor to price and order your PCBs.

 ## OSHPark
 OSHPark are an American company known for high-quality boards.
 They'll produce three copies of your design for $5 per square inch, in purple, with gold plating.
 This cost is often higher than the Chinese fabs, but they don't charge shipping, and you don't have to wait for shipping for China.
 This board costs about $62 shipped for three copies as of this writing.
 You can order boards using this link: